-The 2017 Series C Bonds were authorized to be issued at an election held on November 6, 2012, by 55% or more of the votes cast by eligible voters within the District for a bond measure known locally as "Measure R".
-Measure R authorizes the District to issue bonds in an aggregate principal amount not to exceed \$68,000,000 for purposes summarized as follows: "To improve the health and safety of children, repair playgrounds and playfields to meet modern safety standards, improve physical education facilities and bathrooms, improve irrigation systems and water drainage to reduce water consumption, remove asbestos, lead paint and other unsafe conditions and to upgrade kitchen facilities to improve nutrition and nutritional education for children..."
-The 2017 Series C Bonds are the [third] series to be issued pursuant to the Measure R authorization.
-After the issuance of the 2017 Series C Bonds, \$\\\\\\\ will remain to be issued by the District pursuant to the Measure R authorization.
+The Bonds were authorized to be issued at an election held on November 6, 2012, by 55% or more of the votes cast by eligible voters within the District for a bond measure known locally as "Measure R." Measure R authorizes the District to issue bonds in an aggregate principal amount not to exceed \$68,000,000 to improve the health and safety of children, repair playgrounds and playfields to meet modern safety standards, improve physical education facilities and bathrooms, improve irrigation systems and water drainage to reduce water consumption, remove asbestos, lead paint and other unsafe conditions and to upgrade kitchen facilities to improve nutrition and nutritional education for children.
+The Bonds are the fourth series to be issued pursuant to the Measure R authorization.
+After the issuance of the Bonds, none will remain to be issued by the District pursuant to the Measure R authorization.

-As required by the Education Code of the State and the Measure Q and Measure R authorizations, the District established a Citizens' Oversight Committee to review the District's expenditure of bond proceeds and its progress in completing the projects specified in the measure, and to make periodic reports to the public in order to ensure that bond funds are spent only for authorized purposes.
+As required by the Education Code of the State and the Measure R authorization, the District established a Citizens' Oversight Committee to review the District's expenditure of bond proceeds and its progress in completing the projects specified in the measure, and to make periodic reports to the public in order to ensure that bond funds are spent only for authorized purposes.

-The 2017 Series E Bonds are being issued to (i) finance specific construction, acquisition and modernization projects approved by the voters in the Measure Q election held on November 6, 2012, and (ii) pay costs of issuance of the 2017 Series E Bonds.
-The 2017 Series C Bonds are being issued to (i) finance specific construction, acquisition and modernization projects approved by the voters in the Measure R election held on November 6, 2012, and (ii) pay costs of issuance of the 2017 Series C Bonds.
-See "Application and Investment of Bond Proceeds" herein.
+The Bonds are being issued to (i) finance specific construction, acquisition and modernization projects approved by the voters in the Measure R election held on November 6, 2012, and (ii) pay costs of issuance of the Bonds.
+See "- Application and Investment of Bond Proceeds."